supaglue-labs/supaglue/docs/docs/integration-patterns/managed-syncs.md

 ---
 description: ''

 ---

 # Managed syncs (reads)

-Managed Syncs lets you sync data from your customers’ third-party Provider directly into your own application database or data warehouse.
+Managed syncs lets you sync data from your customers’ third-party provider directly into your own application database or data warehouse.
 ![managed_syncs_diagram](/img/managed-syncs-diagram-2.png 'managed syncs diagram')

 ## How it works